feamster/digitakt-midi-mcp/README.md

 **Parameters:**
 - `bars` (optional): Number of bars to play in 4/4 time.
 Default is 4 bars.
 - `bpm` (optional): Tempo in beats per minute.
 Default is 120 BPM.
-- `track_triggers` (optional): Array of `[beat, track, velocity]` where beat is 0-based quarter note, track is 1-16, velocity is 1-127.
+- `track_triggers` (optional): Array of `[beat, track, velocity]` or `[beat, track, velocity, note]` where beat is 0-based quarter note, track is 1-16, velocity is 1-127, and optional note is MIDI note 0-127 for **chromatic triggering** (if omitted, uses track number for standard triggering).
 Default is empty array.
 - `melody_notes` (optional): Array of `[beat, note, velocity, duration]` where beat is 0-based quarter note, note is MIDI note 12-127, velocity is 1-127, duration is in seconds.
 Default is empty array.
 - `channel` (optional): MIDI channel for melody notes (1-16).
 Track triggers always use channel 1.
 Default is 1.
 - `midi_start_at_beat` (optional): Beat number (0-based) to send MIDI Start and begin MIDI Clock.
 Before this beat, only note triggers are sent (no transport control).
 When starting mid-sequence (beat > 0), a MIDI Song Position Pointer message is sent before MIDI Start to ensure the Digitakt sequencer aligns with the correct beat position.
 Default is 0 (send MIDI Start immediately). **Use this for count-in workflows** where you want to arm recording during count-in, then start Digitakt sequencer at a specific beat.